MicrosoftEdge/MSEdgeExplainers/EyeDropper/explainer.md

 The `open` method places the web page into an "eyedropper mode" where user input is suppressed: no UI events are dispatched to the web page.

-The `open` method returns a `Promise` which resolves if the user has succesfully selected a color based on existing onscreen colors and rejects otherwise to facilitate any scenario where the user has exited the "eyedropper mode" without selecting a color.
+The `open` method returns a `Promise` which resolves if the user has successfully selected a color based on existing onscreen colors and rejects otherwise to facilitate any scenario where the user has exited the "eyedropper mode" without selecting a color.

 The `ColorSelectionResult` contains the result of calling `open()`.
 It contains one member, `sRGBHex`, which is a 6-digit hex value representing the red, green and blue color components of the selected color in the form: `#RRGGBB`.